-Through the pre-application process national competent authorities should form a view on how, as part of its documentation of the internal model, the insurance or reinsurance undertaking puts in place a user manual for operation of the internal model which should be sufficiently detailed to allow an independent knowledgeable third party to operate and run the internal model.
+Through the pre-application process national competent authorities should form a view on how, as part of its documentation of the internal model, the insurance or reinsurance undertaking puts in place user manuals or process descriptions for operation of the internal model which should be sufficiently detailed to allow an independent knowledgeable third party to operate and run the internal model.

-3.408.A user manual for operation of the internal model is an important mitigant to key person risk, which exists both at model design level and model operation level.
+5.410.User manuals or process descriptions for operation of the internal model is an important mitigant to key person risk, which exists both at model design level and model operation level.

-Guideline 58 - Documentation of model output
+Guideline 56 - Documentation of model output